Llisha-Bleu/UFOs/README.md

 2. List of UFO sightings by date, city, state, country, shape and duration
 3. Ability to filter the UFO sightings by date, city, state, country, and shape

-Using JavaScript and HTML, will be used to modify the code in the index.html file to create more table filters.
+Using JavaScript and HTML, will be used to modify the code in the `index.html` file to create more table filters.
 In addition to the date filter created, additional filters for the city, state, country, and shape will also be created.
-Using JavaScript, the handleClick() function in your app.js file will be replaced with a new function that saves the element, value, and id of the filter that was changed.
+Using JavaScript, the `handleClick()` function in your `app.js` file will be replaced with a new function that saves the element, value, and id of the filter that was changed.
 Afterwhich, a new function will be created to loop through the dataset and keep only the results that match the search criteria.
-The webpage will be updated with the search criteria after pressing "Enter".
+The webpage will be updated with the search criteria after pressing `"Enter"`.

 ## Purpose
 The purpose of this analysis is to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria (date, city, state, country, shape) at the same time.

 ## Resources
-- **Data Source:** app.js, index.html, stle.css, ufo_starterCode.js, data.js
+- **Data Source:** `app.js`, `index.html`, `style.css`, `ufo_starterCode.js`, `data.js`
 - **Software:** Javascript, Bootstrap, CSS, HTML
 >
 ## Results